Suboxone Clinics in Oregon

 Baker House - Baker City, OR

-Baker House is a suboxone clinic in Baker City, OR located in the 97814 zip code.
+Baker House is a suboxone clinic in Baker City, Oregon, part of the 97814 zip area.

 Location: 3610 Midway Drive, Baker City, OR 97814 in Baker County